mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 ### Old package versions don't work

-I've tried certain older versions of packages, and they flat out don't work.
+I've tried certain older versions of packages, and they flat-out don't work.

 For example, if I choose nixpkgs version `b4e193a23a1c5d8794794e65cabf1f1135d07fd9` for `python39`, it not only breaks Python, but it breaks `shellcheck` as well: